Proportionality and the Limits of Welfarism: The Model and Definitions of Rules

 Candidate $c_1$ will be selected first in time $t_1 = \nicefrac{15}{4 \cdot 12}$, and all 12 voters who approve $c_1$ will be charged $\nicefrac{15}{48}$ dollars for that.
 The remaining 3 voters are left with the total amount of $3 \cdot \nicefrac{15}{48}$ dollars.
 At time $t_2 = t_1 + \Delta$ such that: $3 \cdot \nicefrac{15}{48} + 10\Delta = \nicefrac{15}{48},$ the last 10 voters will be able to afford to buy candidate $c_4$.
 The first 12 voters would be able to afford $c_2$ only at time $t_1 + \nicefrac{15}{48}$.
 Since $\Delta = \nicefrac{9}{32} < \nicefrac{15}{48}$, the next candidate selected will be $c_4$.
 Voters $v_6 \ldots v_{12}$ will pay $\nicefrac{9}{32}$ for $c_2$.
 Each of the last 3 voters will pay $\nicefrac{15}{48} + \nicefrac{9}{32}$.
 After selecting $c_4$ each of the last 10 voters is left with no money, and each of the first 5 voters has $\nicefrac{9}{32}$ dollars left.
 Next, $c_2$ will be selected in time $t_3 = t_2 + \nicefrac{25}{128}$, and $c_5$ at time $t_4 = t_3 + \nicefrac{81}{256}$.
 The selected committee is $\{c_1, c_2, c_4, c_5\}$. \end{example}

-\item[Rule X.] This rule is new to the paper.
+\item[The Method of Equal Shares.]\!\!\!\footnote{In earlier versions of this paper, the rule was called Rule X. We believe that the new name is more informative.
+The part ``equal shares'' corresponds to two elements in the definition of the rule.
+First, the budget is divided equally among the voters.
+Second, once a candidate is selected, its cost is shared as equally as possible among the voters who approve the candidate.} (For short, we often call this rule \emph{Equal Shares}.)
+This rule is new to the paper.
 Each voter $i \in N$ has an initial budget of one dollar, $b_i(1) = 1$; the voters spend their money during the run of the rule, buying candidates they approve of.
 Buying a candidate costs $p = \nicefrac{n}{k}$ dollars in total (we call $p$ the \myemph{price}).
 The rule starts with an empty committee $W = \emptyset$ and adds candidates to~$W$ sequentially; let $b_i(t)$ be the amount of money that voter $i$ is left with just before the start of the $t$-th iteration.
 In the $t$-th step, the rule selects the candidate that should be added to~$W$ as follows.
 For a value $q \ge 0$, we say that a candidate $c \not \in W$ is \emph{$q$-affordable} at round $t$ if

 Thus, the voters approving $c$ can raise the amount $p$ required to elect $c$ while each paying at most $q$.
 If no candidate $c \not\in W$ is $q$-affordable for any $q$, the rule stops and returns $W$.
 Otherwise, the rule selects a candidate $c\not\in W$ which is $q$-affordable for a minimum $q$, and adds $c$ to the committee $W$.
 Note that by minimality of $q$, inequality \eqref{eq:afford} holds with equality.
 For each voter $i \in N(c)$, we set their budget to $b_i(t+1) = b_i(t) - \min(q, b_i(t))$.
 (So each of these voters pays either $q$ or their entire remaining budget for $c$.)
-For each $i \notin N(c)$ we set $b_i(t+1) = b_i(t)$. \footnote{Since for each selected committee member the voters pay $\nicefrac{n}{k}$ dollars in total, the rule picks at most $k$ candidates.
+For each $i \notin N(c)$ we set $b_i(t+1) = b_i(t)$.\footnote{Since for each selected committee member the voters pay $\nicefrac{n}{k}$ dollars in total, the rule picks at most $k$ candidates.
 The rule may select strictly fewer than $k$ candidates.
 If desired, the committee can then be completed using different strategies.
-Most of the crucial properties of Rule X (e.g., EJR and laminar proportionality) do not depend on the particular strategy.
+Most of the crucial properties of Equal Shares (e.g., EJR and laminar proportionality) do not depend on the particular strategy.
 For priceability, the choice of strategy matters.}

-This rule is similar to Phragm\'en's Sequential Rule, except in Rule X we give voters money up front, and in the Phragm\'en's rule we give it to them continuously.
+This rule is similar to Phragm\'en's Sequential Rule, except in Equal Shares we give voters money up front, and in Phragm\'en's rule we give it to them continuously.